Nanotechnologists

 Other Education or Training

 Many professional associations provide webinars, conferences, seminars, and workshops that help nanotechnologists stay up to date on the latest technology and research trends.
 For example, the American Chemical Society offers courses on laboratory safety, statistical analysis, special topics in chemistry, and technical writing, as well as leadership development classes and career-oriented webinars.
-Other organizations that provide continuing education opportunities include ASME, Nano Science and Technology Institute, American Institute of Chemical Engineers, American Institute of Physics, American Association for Clinical Chemistry, Society of Cosmetic Chemists, and The Minerals, Metals & Materials Society.
+Other organizations that provide continuing education opportunities include American Society of Mechanical Engineers, Nano Science and Technology Institute, American Institute of Chemical Engineers, American Institute of Physics, Association for Diagnostics & Laboratory Medicine, Society of Cosmetic Chemists, and The Minerals, Metals & Materials Society.

 Certification, Licensing, and Special Requirements